Joe-C-Ding/texcompletion/README.md

 # texcompletion
-Vim filetype plugin to complete TeX / LaTeX control sequences
+A Vim filetype plugin to complete TeX / LaTeX control sequences

 ## featrue
 There are several plugins that help `Vimmer` to write Tex/LaTeX documents, such as